hello!

 What does social justice have to do with therapy?

-Can I see you if I’m not in New York?
+Can I see you if I’m not in New York or New Jersey?

 What is the typical length of therapy?